EarthlingInteractive/PHPProjectInitializer/README.md

 #### Objects

-Data objects are dumb; possibly just array of field name => value.
+Data objects are dumb; possibly just arrays of field name => value.

 Storage, retrieval, and validation is not done by the objects themselves but by accessor components.